Steel fence post

 A steel fence post, also called (depending on design or country) a T-post, a Y-post, or variants on star post, is a type of fence post or picket.
 They are made of steel and are sometimes manufactured using durable rail steel.
-They can be used to support various types of wire or wire mesh.
+They can be used to support various types of safe t post brackets, barbed or smooth wire, or wire mesh.
 The end view of the post creates an obvious T, Y, or other shape.
 The posts are driven into the ground with a manual or pneumatic post pounder.
-All along the post, along the spine, there are studs or nubs that prevent the barbed wire or mesh from sliding up or down the post.
-They are generally designated as 1.01, 1.25 or 1.33, referring to the weight in pounds per lineal foot.
+All along the post, along the spine, there are studs or nubs that prevent the steel brackets, barbed wire, smooth wire or mesh from sliding up or down the post.
+They are generally designated as 1.01, 1.25 or 1.33, and 1.5 (for high-fence ranches), referring to the weight in pounds per lineal foot.
 They are commonly painted with a white tip on top; white improves the visibility of the fence line.
+When driving the post with a post pounder the white top paint is a visual means to ensure the user doesn’t raise the pounder too high while pounding.
+Raising the pounder too high allows it to lean towards the user and could lean to striking them in the head.